MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-using-the-new-mfc-shell-controls.md

 ## Prerequisites

+- In Visual Studio 2017 and later, MFC support is an optional component.
+To install it, open the Visual Studio Installer from the Windows Start menu.
+Find the version of Visual Studio you are using and choose the **Modify** button.
+Make sure the **Desktop Development with C++** tile is checked.
+Under **Optional Components**, check the **MFC Support** button.

-This walkthrough assumes that you have set up Visual Studio to use **General Development Settings**.
+- This walkthrough assumes that you have set up Visual Studio to use **General Development Settings**.
 If you're using a different development setting, some Visual Studio windows that we use in this walkthrough might not be displayed by default.

-### To create a new MFC application by using the MFC Application Wizard
+## To create a new MFC application by using the MFC Application Wizard

+These steps vary depending on which version of Visual Studio you are using.
+Make sure the version selector in the upper left of this page is set correctly.

+::: moniker range="vs-2019"

+### To create a C++ project in Visual Studio 2019

+1. In **Solution Explorer**, right-click on the top to open the **Create a New Project** dialog box.

+1. At the top of the dialog, set  **Language** to **C++**, set **Platform** to **Windows**, and set **Project type** to **Console**.

+1. From the filtered list of project types, choose **Console App** then choose **Next**.
+In the next page, enter a name for the project, and specify the project location if desired.

+1. Choose the **Create** button to create the project.

+::: moniker-end

+::: moniker range="<=vs-2017"

+### To create a C++ project in Visual Studio 2017 or earlier

 1. Use the **MFC Application Wizard** to create a new MFC application.
 To run the wizard, from the **File** menu select **New**, and then select **Project**.
 The **New Project** dialog box will be displayed.